-San Diego voters have approved SDSU’s plan to build a world class university research and innovation campus, a river park, a new stadium plus affordable and market-rate housing at the site including and immediately surrounding SDCCU Stadium.
-Construction will begin in 2020.
+San Diego voters have approved the university's plan to build SDSU Mission Valley — a world class university research and innovation campus, a river park, a new stadium plus affordable and market-rate housing at the site including and immediately surrounding SDCCU Stadium.
+Construction began in 2020.

 San Diego State University is a place of knowledge, experience and impact.
 It is one of the oldest institutions in California, with 400,000+ living alumni and many more friends in the community who have a stake in its future.
 As we engage with our supporters in joint initiatives that advance the welfare of the broader San Diego region, student success will continue to be the foundational force moving us forward.